YoQuieroAyudar/fundraising-API-Interfaces/README.md

 - Je Vais Aider collect and redistribute donations in France, Belgium, Swizerland,Morroco, Tunez.
 - More countries will come.

+# Project management
+- `GIT` for Project management.
+Any Golang gopher programmer can participate.
+Watch, Star this page or contact-us,  and we´ll contact you.

 # API Status 0.15
 API is still beta version.
-Any Goopher can collaborate.
-Contact-us, watch or Star this page.
 - `https://api.microhuchasolidaria.org/version` for Micro Hucha Solidaria.
 - `https://api.jevaisaider.org/version` for Je Vais Aider.